Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 T

-• Tagline – A tagline is a short phrase, or sentence, used to convey what your site is about.
+• Tagline: A short phrase conveying what your site is about.

-• Target Reader – Who you want your audience to be.
-Who do you want to read your blog?
+• Target Reader: The audience you want.
+Who do you want reading your blog?

-• Theme – The overall style of your blog.
+• Theme: The overall design of your blog.

-• Traffic – The number of people visiting your website.
-Often an indicator of how successful a website is.
+• Traffic: The number of people visiting your website.

-• Tweep – A popular name for a Twitter user.
+• Tweep: A name for a Twitter user, from the platform’s pre-X days.

 U

-• Unique Visitor – A distinct, individual visitor to a website who is only counted once, regardless how many times or web pages they visit.
+• Unique Visitor: A distinct individual visitor counted once, no matter how many times they visit.

-• User Intent – The goal someone has in mind when they make a search.
+• User Intent: The goal someone has in mind when they make a query.
+The foundation of modern SEO and AEO alike.

 V